ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/Embedding_ACME.md

-# Integrating Into Other Projects
+# Embeddeding Into Other Projects

-This article describes how to integrate the CSE into other applications and how to run it in a Jupyter Notebook.
+This article describes how to embed the CSE into other applications and how to run it in a Jupyter Notebook.

 ## Introduction